Encrypted-DNS-Deployment-Initiative/Workstreams/Initial-Ideas.md

 # Testing & Measurement
 - Would be nice to have a standard recommended dnsperf test configuration, so across different implementers there is an apples-to-apples benchmark tool - https://www.dnsperf.com/
 - This can also be used by independent measurement researcher & orgs
+- Seems like a key early task

 # Resolver Discovery & Selection
+- Work on methods to discover possible servers and then how to select one or more
 - Needs to handle one or more FORWARDERS between client and full resolver
 - If done right, will provide _DNS Traceroute_ functionality, at last
 - Overlapping RFC-1918 scopes may result in forwarders and/or the final resolver not being directly accessible from the client